 - Food and Drinks

 Hot food and drinks can warm you up and even significantly boost your mood when winter camping.
 You can plan easy camping meals or bring ready-made meals that only require hot water.
 Hot drinks like tea, coffee, and hot chocolate are basically a requirement for camping in the snow.

 Clothing is arguably just as important as your sleep system.
 While you want to stay warm, you also want to avoid sweating.
 Finding just the right balance is paramount to your happiness and well-being while winter camping.

 - Base Layer: For winter camping clothing, think layers.
 Your base layer, the one against your skin, should be comfortable and light, a synthetic or merino wool fabric (never cotton, ever) that wicks sweat and dries quickly.
 Merino wool fabric tends to be more expensive but lasts longer and is more effective than synthetic fibers at regulating your body temperature and wicking sweat.
 As a bonus, merino wool expels odors from the body too, which can come in handy when camping means you haven’t showered in several days.
 For cold-weather camping, look for either a 150 to 250 weight base layer, depending on the temperature and your personal preference.

 - Mid Layer: Your mid-layer is responsible for trapping your body heat.
 Most mid-layers are insulating jackets made of materials like fleece, down, or wool.

 - Outer Layer: Your shell layer is responsible for keeping you safe from the elements.
 This jacket needs to insulate but, more importantly, keep you dry.
 If there’s one thing worse than being cold, it’s being wet and cold.

 You need gloves, a hat, and a few pairs of thick socks in addition to your layers.
-You might consider a neck gaiter or scarf too.
+You might consider merino wool socks to stay extra warm.